tjbencomo/col11a1-manuscript/README.md

 Code for "Increased neoplastic invasion by non-cell autonomous mutant collagen COL11A1" by Lee et. al. 2020

 ## Data
 Mutation data for all 100 SCCs can be downloaded [here](https://drive.google.com/drive/folders/18HBfLd9vzNsC02caiXsDaw7GHDo7VOcx?usp=sharing).
+Save the file to `/data` to ensure scripts run properly without any modification.
 The mutations are stored in a gzip compressed MAF formatted file.
 Any code that refers to `mutations.maf.gz` is referencing this file.
 See below for details on how this file was generated.